theophani/precis/README.markdown

 ## SOME APOLOGIES:

+Please use Chrome for testing.
+There are a few minor annoyances in FF still.

 I hope it makes sense how to edit, add, remove and rearrange the items.

 I don't expect anyone to understand how the flickr works since it is no where near done.
 I had big plans for this control.
 For now, to change the image, click the ID to edit it, change it to another valid flickr ID, and press enter.